 Back chest (red = pain zones)

 The exact cause of the Tietze syndrome is unknown.
-But research over time has come up with some possible causes such as: prolonged strenuous movements which expand the ribcage and displaces the ribs, like very deep breathing, lying, bending, scraping of the throat, coughing, sneezing and heavy exertion, trauma, like a punch to the ribcage, pregnancy or an infection of the upper airways.
+But research over time has come up with some possible causes: actions such as very deep breathing, lying, bending, scraping of the throat, coughing, sneezing and heavy exertion.
+Other possible causes could be: Trauma, something like a punch to the ribcage.
+Unusual (if not heavy) physical exertion, pregnancy or an infection of the upper airwayss.

 Identification of circumstances that causes Tietze and minimize re-occurrence